 - Loss of volume in the nasojugal groove

-Upper Eyelids – An incision is created along the fold of the eyelid, followed by the removal of some excess skin, muscle, and possibly fat.
-After removing the tissue, the surgeon will close the incision with either medical sutures or surgical glue.
+- Upper Eyelids.
+The surgeon makes incisions that follow the natural lines of the eyelids (the creases of the upper lids) to remove excess skin, muscle and possibly fat.
+Once finished, the surgeon will close the incisions with either medical sutures or surgical glue.

-Lower Eyelids – The surgeon will create an incision just below the patient’s lashes, in the eyes natural crease, or inside the lower eyelid.
-Following, the surgeon will remove or redistribute excess skin, muscle, and possibly fat.
+- Lower Eyelids.
+The surgeon will create an incision just below the patient’s lashes, in the eyes natural crease, or inside the lower eyelid.
+Then, the surgeon will remove or redistribute excess skin, muscle, and fat.
 The incision is then closed with surgical glue or sutures.